 Each year the Law School considers applications from students at other law schools who request to transfer to the University of Chicago for their second and third years of law school.
 We receive approximately 150-200 transfer applications each year for a transfer class of approximately 15-25 students.
 The J.D. program is a full-time program only.
 We do not offer a part-time or evening academic program.

 We have a paperless admissions process.
 All applicants must apply through the Law School Admission Council (LSAC) Electronic Application, which is fully accessible to the visually impaired.
 We will not accept any paper application materials.
 Please do not send any paper copies or any additional paper materials to the Admissions Office.
-Disabled applicants in need of a reasonable accommodation to complete the application process should contact the Admissions Office at 773-702-9484 or email email@example.com with their request.
+Applicants with disabilities in need of a reasonable accommodation to complete the application process should contact the Admissions Office at 773-702-9484 or email firstname.lastname@example.org with their request.

 Transfer applicants may apply through our Early Decision or Regular Decision program.